aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-task-baselines/creating-task-baseline/_index.md

 A task baseline can be created using the default constructor for the [TaskBaseLine](https://apireference.aspose.com/tasks/net/aspose.tasks/taskbaseline) class as shown below.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTaskBaselines-CreateTaskBaseline-CreateTaskBaseline.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTaskBaselines-CreateTaskBaseline.cs" >}}